-- 1. See Figure 2-75.
-Install the lower fork clamp (6) into the steering stem bore and install the upper fork clamp (4). - 2.
-Install steering stem capnut (1).
-Tighten but do not torque.
+- See Figure 2-75.
+Install the lower fork clamp (8) into the steering stem bore and install the upper fork clamp (4). - Install steering stem cap (1).
+Thread on by hand but do not torque.

 Carefully install the fork into the upper fork clamp.
 Forcing the fork into the upper fork clamp could move the stopper ring out of the groove which will not allow the correct clamp load causing a possible loss of control of the motorcycle which could result in death or serious injury.